-Thorkell the Tall, a giant Viking Boisterous Bruiser that's just in it for the shits and giggles.
+Vinland Saga: Thorkell the Tall, a giant Viking Boisterous Bruiser that's just in it for the shits and giggles.
 He'll do his damnedest to kill you, but if you survive he'll shout you a pint afterward.
 There are very few manga characters I has come across cooler then Thorkell.
 To put it in perspective: how many characters do you know who side with the losing team just so they'll have a more challenging fight, use pointed logs as anti-shipandanti-personnel weapons, and think nothing of punching horses so hard the rider falls off?

 Le Crueset was in my opinion the best villain of Gundam.
 This guy was never evil to the point of absurdity, his motivations were all present and his insanity was well explored and revealed.
 He's perhaps the Gundam crowner of Manipulative Bastard.

-You know what?
 Flay Allster gets way more flak than she deserves.
 She is one of the best written characters in the entire show, as well as the most realistic one.
-For this troper, she was undoubtedly the most interesting character to watch.
 Sure, she was a fantastic racist, a Manipulative Bitch and was all-around pretty selfish.
-But she redeemed herself and changed all that about herself, in the form of a Crowning Moment of Awesome, followed by a Redemption Equals Death.
+But she redeemed herself and changed all that about herself, followed by a Redemption Equals Death.
 Gundam Seed would have been pretty boring without a character as dynamic as Flay, and I would have liked Destiny way better if it had a character like her.

 Yuuichi Tate.
 Non-Action Guy, yes, but a well thought-out and realistically depicted male lead.
-Okay, he's not a knock-out of a Bishōnen, he's not too smart and he's not the funniest guy ever... but his dedication to his loved ones, especially Shiho and Mai, is really admirable, even if he sometimes went about it in the wrong way.
-I like him because he's so human in his feelings and thoughts, something his haters tend to forget.
+He's not a knock-out of a Bishōnen, he's not too smart and he's not the funniest guy ever... but his dedication to his loved ones, especially Shiho and Mai, is really admirable, even if he sometimes went about it in the wrong way.
+He's so human in his feelings and thoughts, something his haters tend to forget.

-Serpico has to be I's absolute favorite manga character EVER.
+Serpico has to be one of the best, fans' absolute favorite manga character EVER.
 He can cut you without ever touching you, fly, and is lightning fast even without the wind-blessed stuff he gets later.
 Plus, he's like Ash: when Ash turns his hat backwards, shit's gonna go down.
 Same when Serpico opens his eyes.